 This social studies course is aimed at developing an understanding of the history of the United States.
 The course content takes you through a somewhat comprehensive journey through U.S. History with an emphasis on the most impactful periods in U.S. history.
 Students will learn about the institutions, individuals, groups, ideas, circumstances, and events (both good and bad) which shaped the U.S. into what it is today.
 Throughout the learning process, students will work to gain an understanding of key historical, political, geographical, and economic concepts which can be applied outside the context of U.S. history.
 In addition to content, students will work to develop their academic reading, writing, research, presentation, and communication skills to better prepare them for future coursework.
-Students must complete reading assignments, notes, and participate in discussion in order to be successful.
+Students must complete reading assignments, notes, and participate in discussions in order to be successful.
 Assessment will take place through frequent quizzes, tests, and projects.

-Grades 11, 12 Intro to Sociology
+Grades 10, 11, 12 Sociology

-Grades 9, 10, 11, 12 Global Issues/MUN
+Grades 10, 11, 12 Global Issues/MUN

 The world has become much smaller in recent years as new technology increases the speed and flow of information from one part of the world to the next.
-In this course, students conduct inquiry into contemporary and emerging global issues.
+In this course, students conduct inquiries into contemporary and emerging global issues.
 Students work to gain an understanding of how history, culture, politics, and economics play important roles in shaping many of the global issues of our time.
 The course will also promote and enhance research, collaboration, and multimedia presentation skills which can transfer to future academic coursework.
-Students will participate in the Model United Nations (MUN) competition through the South Korea Activities Conference (SKAC) and will have the opportunity to participate in an international MUN competition.
+Students will participate in the Model United Nations (MUN) competition through the South Korea Activities Conference (SKAC) and will have the opportunity to participate in a regional MUN competition.

 The AP Psychology course is designed to introduce students to the systematic and scientific study of the behavior and mental processes of human beings and other animals.
 Students are exposed to the psychological facts, principles, and phenomena associated with each of the major subfields within psychology.
-They also learn about the ethics and methods psychologists use in their science and practice.
+Students also learn about the ethics and methods psychologists use in their science and practice.

 Grade 9 Biology